teuben/teunix/docs/astronomy-on-ubuntu.md

 for Ubuntu18.04, but I believe an update for 20 will be forthcoming soon.
 There are XXX packages in KERN, and mostly useful for radio astronomy.

+Here is the example how you get started in Ubuntu 18.04

+        sudo apt-get install software-properties-common
+        sudo add-apt-repository -s ppa:kernsuite/kern-5
+        sudo apt-add-repository multiverse
+        sudo apt-add-repository restricted
+        sudo apt-get update

+After which you are ready to install some packages, for example meqtrees:

+        sudo apt-get install meqtrees

 ## IDL

 Of course IDL is commercial software, but it is widely used in some of the astronomy